akaliutau/indexframe/README.md

 * a number, result, or challenge;
 * the one scene people actually care about.

-Indexframe treats the thumbnail as a **packaging problem**.

-The video already contains the signal.
+IndexFrame assumes that the video already contains the signal.
 The system’s job is to find it, sharpen it, and turn it into clickable visual options.

 ---